eungyup/multiplication_game/README.md

 # multiplication_game
-The projected was created with HTML,CSS,and JS.
+The projected was created with HTML,CSS, and JS.